PlanZGit/MovieRating/README.md

 working on the

 - Finished Header Design
-- Black and Whate Theme
+- Working Black and Whate Theme